andsens/bootstrap-vz/README.rst

 bootstrap-vz
 ============

-bootstrap-vz is a bootstrapping framework for Debian.
-It is is specifically targeted at bootstrapping systems for virtualized environments. bootstrap-vz runs without any user intervention and generates ready-to-boot images for a number of virtualization platforms.
+bootstrap-vz is a bootstrapping framework for Debian that creates ready-to-boot images able to run on a number of cloud providers and virtual machines. bootstrap-vz runs without any user intervention and generates ready-to-boot images for a number of virtualization platforms.